Pepelux/stuncheck/README.md

 # StunPortScan #

-Port scanner via TURN connection.
+TCP Port scanner via TURN connection.
 It is possible to scan remote computers, from the internal network or the machine itself if it allows localhost connections.

 ```
  -= STUN portscan =-